iiacoban42/recipe-book/content/recipes/shakshuka.md

 2. Add the crushed tomatoes and cut pepper, then add spices.
 3. Allow the sauce to come to a simmer, then add the beans.
 4. Crack the eggs over the mix, then cover the pan for 5 min.
-5. Top with parsley or coriander and crumbled feta cheese
+5. Top with parsley or coriander and crumbled feta cheese.